QuantEcon/lecture-jax/lectures/about.md

 For these reasons, we find [Google JAX](https://github.com/google/jax) compelling.

-In short, JAX makes high performance and parallel computing accessible.
+In short, JAX makes high performance and parallel computing accessible (and fun!).

 It provides a familiar array programming interface based on NumPy, and, as long as some simple conventions are adhered to, this code compiles to extremely